 Check out the menu board at any Starbucks and you’ll find this frozen drink described as a blend of raspberry and other fruit juices plus Starbucks’ own Tazo brand tea.
-Those other fruit juices include white grape juice, aroniaberry, cranberry, and blackberry.
-Since aroniaberry juice is next to impossible to track down in a local supermarket, we’ll have to make a taste-alike drink with a combination of other flavors.
-Grab raspberry syrup and a jar of seedless blackberry jam, and brew up a little tea.
+We’ve discovered that those other fruit juices include white grape juice, aroniaberry, cranberry, and blackberry.
+Since aroniaberry juice is next to impossible to track down in a local supermarket, we’ll have to make a taste-alike drink with a combination of just the other; more important flavors.
+Grab the raspberry syrup and a jar of seedless blackberry jam made by Knott’s Berry Farm, and brew up a little tea.
 Starbucks used Tazo black tea for the drink, but you can use the more common Lipton tea bags.
 You will only use 1/3 cup of the tea for this 1-serving recipe, so you’ll have plenty left over for additional servings, or for a quick iced tea fix.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.